 Personal Tax Credit Return - The University is required by law to deduct Employment Insurance (EI) and Canada Pension premiums (CPP) on all employment income (e.g. TA payments).
 Federal income tax will be assessed on all income (including scholarships and bursaries).
 You should complete the Personal Tax Credit Return forms (TD1 and TD10N) which may lower the rate at which you are taxed.
-If you wish to submit or make a change to your basic tax deductions, the forms can be downloaded from the Graduate Studies website at the following link https://hr.mcmaster.ca/employees/payroll/tax-information/ Please return completed forms to Human Resources Services (Campus Services Building 202).
+If you wish to submit or make a change to your basic tax deductions, this information can be found at Employee Self Service.